 This can be a difficult conversation with the banker for new businesses, as they have little to go on in terms of historic data to show the bank.
 The P&L (profit & loss, or Income Statement) only reflects current business performance, not what it can do in a few months or years.
 By putting leases on the balance sheet, businesses are now reflecting a more realistic view of things, but are also introducing additional items for scrutiny and question by the lender; things which are often described more in terms of business strategy than in proveable numbers.
 That makes getting the loan just that much tougher.

-Current rules relating to business leases don’t necessarily require that the business recognize operating leases (leased items and lease obligations) as assets and liabilities on the balance sheet.
+Previous rules relating to business leases didn’t necessarily require that the business recognize operating leases (leased items and lease obligations) as assets and liabilities on the balance sheet.
 This is among the reasons why businesses lease equipment – they are able to obtain the item without having to record a single large capital expenditure.

 “a capital lease creates a tangible right where you own the equipment; the liability in a capital lease is true debt…”

-By understanding how these changes in accounting for leases might impact businesses, cloud solutions providers now have an additional lever to use with prospective customers – leasing equipment isn’t the way to keep capex off the balance sheet any longer.
+By understanding how these changes in accounting for leases impact businesses, cloud solutions providers now have an additional lever to use with prospective customers: leasing equipment isn’t necessarily the way to keep capex off the balance sheet any longer.